ServerWorks: 2003–2006: Ousting of founders and dissolution

-ServerWorks continued to operating as an autonomous subsidiary of Broadcom for the next couple years.
-Part of the reason behind Broadcom's hands-off approach was down to legal concerns, as ServerWork's agreement with Intel's to license their PCI patents did not extend to Broadcom's own products.
+ServerWorks continued to operating as an autonomous subsidiary of Broadcom for the next couple of years.
+Part of the reason behind Broadcom's hands-off approach was down to legal concerns, as ServerWork's agreement with Intel to license their PCI patents did not extend to Broadcom's own products.
 ServerWorks' relationship with Intel meanwhile seemed to sour after Broadcom's acquisition, with Intel becoming more competitive in their marketing of its server chipsets.
 By 2002, however, ServerWorks had a majority share in the server chipset market.

 In March 2003, Vegesna and a handful of other executives were ousted by Broadcom.
 Vegesna was immediately replaced by Duane R. Dickhut.
 Ashlee Vance of The Register described Broadcom's dismissal of Vegesna as a "public spectacle" through its tersely worded press release, surmising that Vegesna may have asked for too much control of the subsidiary and was not receptive to his higher-ups at Broadcom, with a "fierce boardroom battle" ensuing.
 The announcement had come one week after ServerWorks had reported a temporary chip shortage for March 2003, following poorer yields than usual of their chipsets.
 Following a wrongful termination suit filed by Vegesna and the other executives, Broadcom settled out of court, paying them a combined $111 million.

 ServerWorks' dominance in the Intel-based server chipset faltered by 2006, when Intel overtook them in market share.
 The company continued as a functional subsidiary of Broadcom until about May 2006, when Broadcom retired its products from their catalog.